Why Mold Forms Behind Toilets

 • Minimal air movement near floor surfaces

-Floor moisture around toilets contributes significantly to mold development behind fixtures.
-Even small amounts of water that reach the floor can migrate into seams, baseboards, and wall edges where mold begins forming.
+Floor moisture around toilets can also lead to mold behind fixtures.
+Small amounts of water that reach the floor may migrate into seams, baseboards, and wall edges where drying is slow.

 Repeated Floor Moisture Builds Over Time